 - ✓ DM, IM: 64 words, 16 bits per word.
-Use the files RAM\emul.vhd, my\rege.vhd. (set the proper parameters). - ✓ Datapath: - Register File: 8 registers (R0 R7) are included.
+Use the files RAM\emul.vhd, my\rege.vhd. (set the proper parameters). - ✓ Datapath: (note that CI[2..0] = IR[2..0], CI[15..3]="00...0") - Register File: 8 registers (R0 R7) are included.
 See Notes Unit 6 for an example with 4 registers. - ALU: Use the files: alu.vhd, alu\arith.vhd, alu\logic.vhd, super\addsub.vhd, fulladd.vhd. - ✓ PC: Note that OFFSET is a 6-bit signed number.
-The adder uses 7 bits, from which we only retrieve the 6 LBSs. - ✓ Instruction Decoder (ID): This is a large combinational circuit.
+The adder uses 7 bits, from which we only retrieve the 6 LBSs. - / Instruction Decoder (ID): This is a large combinational circuit.
 The outputs depend directly on the inputs. - The outputs are generated based on the instructions on IR (Instruction Register). - Instruction Set: For the list of instructions, refer to Notes Unit 6.
 The Instruction Set does not include instructions that read the V and C bits.
-Thus, the ID does not consider these two bits. - stop\ID: This input signal causes all the ID outputs to be '0' if stop\ID=1. - isbranch: If the instruction in IR is a branch of jump instruction, this signal is set to '1'. - ✓ Instruction Load Control: This component is required in order to write instructions on the IM, and then to trigger program execution.
-Use the file instload\ctrl.vhd.
-This circuit is a FSM that works as follows: - To store instructions on IM from an external port, assert L\ex and then use the inputs D\ex and we\ex. - $\, \circ \,$ To store instructions on IM using pre-stored hardwired data, assert L\in. - Once instructions are written on the IM, program execution is started by asserting start for a clock cycle.
+Thus, the ID does not consider these two bits. - stop\ID: This input signal causes all the ID outputs to be '0' if stop\ID=1. - isbranch: If the instruction in IR is a branch or jump instruction, this signal is set to '1'. - ✓ Instruction Load Control: This component is required in order to write instructions on the IM, and then to trigger program execution.
+Use the file instload\ctrl.vhd (use parameters H=6, N=16) This circuit is a FSM that works as follows: - To store instructions on IM from an external port, assert L\ex and then use the inputs D\ex and we\ex. - To store instructions on IM using pre-stored hardwired data, assert L\in. - Once instructions are written on the IM, program execution is started by asserting start for a clock cycle.
 The step signal controls whether to enable program execution (step=1) or disable it (step=0).